Background on Smile

 If I copy that link, paste it into, say, a blog post, and replace the “www” in “www.amazon.com” with “smile”, I’d have this:

 Now Amazon will donate .5% of the purchases made through my affiliate account to a charity chosen by the reader–which could easily be yours if you pitch it to him/her within the post.

 Is this allowed by Amazon?

 “Amazon Associates may earn referral fees by sending traffic to smile.amazon.com or www.amazon.com.”

 So you MUST do this.
-Takes just a few seconds to set up, and you’ll be doing your favorite charity a solid forever after.
+Takes just a few seconds to set up, and you’ll be doing one or more charities a solid forever after.

 The first time they visit smile.amazon.com, they’ll be asked to choose a charity from Amazon’s list.
 Again, you can pitch them to use your favorite or they can select their own.
 But be aware that this means if your favorite charity hasn’t yet signed up in the Smile program, you need to work with them to do so.
 Amazon’s signup portal for charitable organizations is here.